This article will describe in detail the previous two years of GST in India.

 Concerns and Expectations

-The initial period was very stressful but over some time, it has stabilized to a large extent through many issues remain unresolved.
+The initial period was very stressful but over some time, it has stabilized to a large extent through many issues that remain unresolved.

 - Return filing: Initially there were issues and problems in filing monthly GST Returns but it has now stabilized.
 However, the new return filing system should be introduced in a phased manner and should not be implemented until the trade, professionals and the departmental authorities are fully conversant with the same.
 Change in the process in the middle of the year is cumbersome for all as accounting systems have to be amended for the same.